bkenez/k8s-crd-operator-example/README.md

     image: your-docker-repo/your-image:your-image-tag
    ```

-   Replace `your-docker-repo/your-image` with the repository and image name where you pushed your Docker image, and `your-image-tag` with the specific tag you used.
+   Replace `your-docker-repo/your-image` with the repository (if not locally testing) and image name where you pushed your Docker image, and `your-image-tag` with the specific tag you used.

 3. Install the Helm chart: Run the following command to install the chart in your Kubernetes cluster: